THE Home Support Worker Pilot:

 - Allowed to enter Canada

-What would cause a delay in the processing of my application?
+What would cause the delay in the processing of my application?

 - Criminal or security issues found or the need to do more background checks